nextcloud/groupfolders/README.md

 For all `POST` calls the required parameters are listed.

-Non admins can access the `GET` requests to retrieve info about group folders they have access to.
+Non-admins can access the `GET` requests to retrieve info about group folders they have access to.
-Admins can add `applicable=1` as a parameter to the group folder list request to get the same filtered results of only folders they have access to.
+Admins can add `applicable=1` as a parameter to the group folder list request to get the same filtered results of only folders they have direct access to.

-### DAV Api
+### WebDAV API

-Group folders are also exposed through a separate DAV api at `/remote.php/dav/groupfolders/<user id>`.
+Group folders are also exposed through a separate [WebDAV API](https://docs.nextcloud.com/server/latest/user_manual/en/files/access_webdav.html) at `/remote.php/dav/groupfolders/<user id>`.

-In addition to browser the contents of the group folders, you can also request the mount point for the group folder by requesting the `{http://nextcloud.org/ns}mount-point` property.
+In addition to browsing the contents of the group folders, you can also request the mount point for the group folder by requesting the `{http://nextcloud.org/ns}mount-point` property.